Undergraduate programs in

 BS in Dance Education

-Students also audition for the Drama program's annual musical and present original choreography at the American College Dance Festival, the New York City Choreo Seminar, and at club presentations.
+Students also audition for the drama program's annual musical and present original choreography at the American College Dance Festival, the New York City Choreography Seminar, and at club presentations.

 More on the Student Experience